-The Commission shall not issue a license to handle hemp to any person until the person has furnished the Commissioner of Agriculture a bond satisfactory to the Commissioner in an amount of not less than two hundred fifty thousand dollars (\$250,000).
+The Commission shall not issue a license to handle hemp to any person who processes hemp purchased from a cultivator until the person has furnished the Commissioner of Agriculture a bond satisfactory to the Commissioner in an amount of not less than two hundred fifty thousand dollars (\$250,000).
+No bond shall be required for a handler who processes only hemp grown by the handler.
 The Commissioner may require a new bond or may require the amount of any bond to be increased if the Commissioner finds it necessary for the protection of the cultivator.
 The bond shall be payable to the State and shall be conditioned upon the fulfilling of all financial obligations incurred by the handler with all hemp cultivators with whom the handler contracts.
 Any cultivator alleging any injury by the fraud, deceit, willful injury, or failure to comply with the terms of any written contract by a handler may bring suit on the bond against the principal and the principal's surety in any court of competent jurisdiction and may recover the damages found to be caused by such acts complained of.